 Calling into meetings is very useful when people can’t always use the Microsoft Teams app on their laptop or mobile devices.
-Other scenarios in which using a phone to attend a Microsoft Teams meeting can be a better option than using an app on a computer:
+Other scenarios in which using a phone to attend a Microsoft Teams meeting can be a better option than using an app on a computer include:

 - Internet connectivity is limited.

 - The person tried to join a Teams meeting and it failed.